Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 • Pain/discomfort level: 4/5

-If you want to know how to remove pubic hair without shaving, look no further than waxing for an affordable option.
-This versatile hair removal method involves pulling the hair from the follicle and it can be used on the face (brows, mustache) and the body (underarms, legs and bikini line).
-There is one caveat, though: dermatologists warn against waxing your eyebrows at home.
-The skin in this area is thin, delicate and sensitive.
-Hot wax, in amateur hands, could cause burns and scarring.
-Not only that, but you’ll also get a better shape when a professional works on your eyebrows, rather than using DIY waxing strips.
-However, used elsewhere on the body with a little know-how will ensure you get silky smooth skin.
+If you want to know how to remove pubic hair without shaving, waxing is an affordable option.
+This versatile method involves pulling the hair from the follicles, and it can be used on the face (brows, mustache) and the body (underarms, legs, and bikini line).
+There is one caveat, though: dermatologists warn against waxing eyebrows at home.
+The skin in this area is thin, delicate and sensitive, and hot wax in the hands of an amateur can cause burns and scarring.
+Not only that, you’ll also get a better shape from a professional than using DIY waxing strips.
+However, with a little know-how, using them elsewhere on the body results in silky smooth skin.

-How it works: There are two main waxing options.
+How it works: There are two main options.
 The first involves applying a thin layer of warm wax to the hairs you wish to remove.
-A paper strip is placed over the top, the wax solidifies and the strip is quickly ripped away.
-The second method uses pre-waxed strips that don’t need to be heated and are simply applied and stripped away.
-These tend to be easier and less messy to apply.
+A paper strip is then placed over the top, the wax solidifies and the strip is quickly ripped away.
+The second method uses pre-made strips that don’t need to be heated and are simply applied and yanked away.
+These are a bit easier to use and less messy to apply.

 For the latter, Karunesh Jigyasu, brand manager for Flamingo, advises: "Treat the wax like you’re sealing an envelope by completely rubbing the hair into the wax.
 Once this is done, hold your skin taut as this will ensure tension and allow the wax to pull out the hair."

 When de-fuzzing your upper lip, place a waxing strip on one side, following the angle of your lip line.
 "Rub the strip firmly, and then pull the skin taut at the base of the strip," says Jigyasu.
 "Remove the strip quickly, pulling across, not up, like you’re applying lipstick.
-If you don’t get all the hair off on the first try, wait 24 hours [before you] try again to prevent irritation.
-Once you’re done waxing, clean away any excess wax residue on the skin."
+If you don’t get all the hair off on the first try, wait 24 hours before trying again to prevent irritation.
+Once you’re done, clean away any excess wax residue on the skin."

-How it works with different hair types: Waxing works on all hair types, but it’s worth noting that you are causing trauma to the skin barrier.
-As a result, darker skin tones may experience post-inflammatory hyperpigmentation or darkening of the skin where the wax strips were applied.
+How it works with different hair types: Waxing works on all hair types, but it does cause trauma to the skin barrier.
+As a result, darker skin tones could experience post-inflammatory hyperpigmentation or darkening of the skin where the strips were applied.

 Jigyasu points out that ingrown hairs can be another issue.
 "Pubic hair and underarm hair are described as 'terminal hair', which means that it’s thicker and coarser than lighter vellus hairs found on the upper lip or legs.
 Terminal hair grows from further in the dermis, and while it can still be removed using wax, it is often more prone to forming an ingrown hair."
-If one does pop up, here's what to do with ingrown hair: exfoliate the area to remove any dead skin that could be preventing the hair from breaking through the skin’s surface.
+As for what to do with ingrown hair: exfoliate the area to remove any dead skin that could be preventing the hair from breaking through the skin’s surface.

 Tweezing